Soesah/code-challenge-angular-1/README.md

 - The validations have 1 weird thing.
 The validator is called `minLength` but writes a `minlength` (all lower) key into the `errors` object.
 - Tried using `Validators.email`, wasn't impressed.
 Used a regular expression with a bit more meaningful validation.
 - I cleaned up the code a bit.
 Using a few of the new Angular features.
 Required inputs is nice.
 Standalone components is pretty good, instead of a bloated CommonComponents module.
+- The PDF has an example post which omits the password field.
+I added that to the request.
 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.